flaviohasd/TPM-Vibration/README.md

 ## Introduction
   Hello, my name is Flávio Dias.
 I'm a Mechanical Engineer graduated at Federal University of Amazonas (Brazil) and this project was developed for my final paper.
 The goal is to minimize the amplitude of the vibration signal of a spur gear mesh system (with contact ratio between 1 and 2) by performing a TPM - Tooth Profile Modification (specifically, changing the maximum amount of tip relief -adendum modification-) for a certain working condition.

+  Link to the paperwork:

+  (EN) Article published by Springer Nature in the Journal of the Brazilian Society of Mechanical Sciences and Engineering: <a href= https://rdcu.be/ds3ID > Vibration attenuation on spur gears through optimal profile modification based on an alternative dynamic model, 2023.

-  Link to the paperwork: <a href= http://riu.ufam.edu.br/handle/prefix/6549 > DIAS, Flávio.
+  (PT) Final paper for the Mechanical Engineering degree: <a href= http://riu.ufam.edu.br/handle/prefix/6549 > DIAS, Flávio.
 Minimizing gear mesh vibration by the tooth profile modification of cylindrical spur gears.
 2022.
 113f.
 Bachelor's thesis (Mechanical Engineering) - Federal University of Amazonas, Manaus-AM, 2022.

 ## Abstract